primagesheffield/flamegpu2-neuroblastoma/README.md

 ```
 mkdir build && cd build
-cmake .. -A x64 -DBUILD_SWIG_PYTHON=ON -DBUILD_SWIG_PYTHON_VIRTUALENV=ON -DVISUALISATION=ON
+cmake .. -A x64 -DVISUALISATION=ON
 cmake --build . --config Release
 ```

+`-DCUDA_ARCH=xx` should be included in the command to CMake, where `xx` is replaced with the appropriate CUDA architecture id/s, this will limit compilation to the required CUDA devices, speeding up compilation time.

 ## Running
 There are two versions of the model implemented in this repository.
-Using the C++ and Python interfaces to FLAMEGPU2 respectivley.
-The C++ one is likely to be easier to debug problems with, however most features are supported with the Python interface too (custom transforms/reductions are the only unsupported feature in Python).
+Using the C++ and Python interfaces to FLAMEGPU2 respectively.
+The C++ one is likely to be easier to debug problems with.

+At current the `py_src` is not upto date, and should not be used (it is leftover from an early copy of the force resolution model).

 The only currently useful runtime argument is `-s` for specifying the number of steps e.g. `-s 10`.
 Once 10 steps have been completed, the visualisation will remain open (assuming `.join()` is called at the end of `main.cu` or `main.py`).
 Passing `-s 0` or not providing `-s` will perform unlimited steps until the visualisation is closed.